 ~Source: January 2013 Information Retention and eDiscovery Survey Global Results (http://symantec.dcig.com/2013/01/cleaning-up-clutter-top-priority-2013.html)

-For HR documents, you need to ensure records are kept as long as needed, but no longer.
+For HR documents, file digitization isn’t enough.
+You need to ensure records are kept as long as needed, but no longer.
 Conversely, your CFO probably wants to ensure that all records are destroyed as soon as they are eligible so that you have a strong position of consistently following policies in the event a destroyed document ever becomes a legal issue (also known as spoliation of evidence).

-Your digital HR document management platform should manage each document according to its unique policy.
+Your digital HR document management platform should manage each digitized record according to its unique policy.
 The system will automatically trigger the elimination of documents according to policy.

 Perhaps most importantly, a system that understands information governance also includes a “Litigation Hold” mechanism.
 In the event there is a legal dispute, an audit, or regulatory issue, it is critical that the system freezes the related documents, and prevents them from being destroyed.
 With a digital platform and a strong information governance solution, the HR managers and the CFO each achieve their goals.

-We started with a focus on compliance, and each of the six reasons to digitize your HR documents has tied back to that theme.
-Chances are that one or more of these reasons resonates with your situation.
+We started with a focus on compliance, and each of the six reasons to digitize employee records has tied back to that theme.
+Chances are that one or more of these reasons resonate with your situation.
 As an HR professional, you have a broad range of responsibilities, but it is important to recognize that creating a proper environment for the safe, secure, and compliant management of HR documents is a vital part of those responsibilities.

-Moving from a paper-based HR document environment to a digital platform is a big leap forward in your ability to perform this critical responsibility.
-However, ‘going digital’ is more than just scanning documents and attaching them to a bunch of different systems.
+Moving from a paper-based environment to a digital HR document platform is a big leap forward in your ability to perform this critical responsibility.
+However, ‘going digital’ is more than just scanning employee records and attaching them to a bunch of different systems.
 To get real value out of going digital, you need a system that drives compliance and visibility into your files to ensure completeness.

 About the Author: